connervieira/Predator/DOCUMENTATION.md

             - Example: `/home/cvieira/Downloads/MyProjectFolder`
         - Next, you'll be asked for an alert database.
 An alert database is simply a plain text file containing a list of license plates you want Predator to display an alert for.
             - This alert database should have one license plate per line, and no other characters.
+            - This preference also accepts URLs.
+If a URL is entered, Predator will download the list of plates from a plain text file hosted at the URL specified.
             - If you leave this blank, no alerts will be displayed.
         - Next, you'll be asked whether or not you want to save the license plates detected by Predator in real-time mode.
 When this turned on, Predator will automatically save every plate it detects in a file named `real_time_plates.csv` in the root project directory, along with a timestamp and whether or not the plate was in the alert database you specified before.
             - This file follows this format: `PLATE,timestamp,alert_status`